Harryvo1412/Hcmus-fishpond-water-quality/README.md

 2) **across sessions** (multi-date visits),
 at the HCMUS Campus 2 fish pond?

-This is a **pilot/baseline study** to establish a clean workflow and an initial dataset for future expansion (deeper sampling, more parameters, automated logging, and quantitative turbidity/DO sensors).
+This is a **pilot/baseline study** to establish a clean workflow and an initial dataset for future expansion (deeper sampling, more parameters, deeper sampling, automated logging, and quantitative turbidity (NTU) / dissolved oxygen (DO) measurements).

 ---